VoodooI2C/VoodooI2C/Documentation/Satellites.md

 ## [VoodooI2CElan](https://github.com/kprinssu/VoodooI2CELan)

 VoodooI2CElan implements support for the propriety Elan protocol found on many Elan trackpads and touchscreens.
 Your Elan device may have better support with this kext than with VoodooI2CHID.

+## VoodooI2CUPDDEngine

+VoodooI2CUPDDEngine acts as a middleman between VoodoI2C and the Touch Base UPDD drivers.
+For more information, read the instructions in the [VoodooI2CUPDDEngine Repo](https://github.com/blankmac/VoodooI2CUPDDEngine).